Ofsted, 20 March 2018

 In Key Stage 2 children are assessed at two key points.
 At the end of Year 4 children have to complete the statutory times tables test and parents will be advised if children are working at age-related expectations or not.
 At the end of Year 6 children are formally assessed through national SATs tests and these results, along with teacher assessments, are reported to parents.

-During the autumn termparent consultations between teachers and parents are arranged to discuss how children have settled in to their new year groups and to share targets for the future.
+During the autumn term parent consultations are arranged between teachers and parents to discuss how children have settled in to their new year groups and to share targets for the coming year.
 Towards the end of the spring term an annual written report is sent to parents.
 A final parents consultation meeting takes place in the summer term where parents have the opportunity to review their child’s progress with the class teacher.

 If parents have any concerns at other times during the school year, they are encouraged to make an appointment to see the class teacher at a mutually convenient time.